atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 As explained above, this default configuration is suitable only for evaluation or testing purposes.
 Proper volume management needs to be configured.

+!!!info "Bitbucket default configuration exception"
+    In case of Bitbucket, `emptyDir` will not be created as a `shared-home` default volume.
+This is to utilise a Bitbucket's feature which allows `local-home`'s subpath (`<LOCAL_HOME_DIRECTORY>/shared`) to be `share-home` directory when `share-home` volume is not provided.
+Note that this is for single bitbucket node user only and using persistence volume for `local-home` is highly recommended for a production environment.

 In order to enable the persistence of data stored in these volumes, it is necessary to replace these volumes with something else.